Data-Science-Tanoshimu/Heart-Attack-Possibility/README.md

 # Heart Attack Possibility

 ### Intro
 Disease prediction helps you keep healthy.
 In addition, you can deal with your health problem more effectively before you get a diseases if you know what makes you sick.
 This project goes over creating heart attack prediction models.
-The causal relationships between variables will also be considered using ['Health care: Heart attack possibility' dataset in Kaggle](https://www.kaggle.com/nareshbhat/health-care-data-set-on-heart-attack-possibility).
+The causal relationships between variables will also be considered.
+The data is from ['Health care: Heart attack possibility' dataset in Kaggle](https://www.kaggle.com/nareshbhat/health-care-data-set-on-heart-attack-possibility).

 ---